-The process for requesting special accommodations is to contact the student development officer; she/he will then provide the student a form to take to verify disability.
-Once the disability is verified, the form is turned into the student development officer.
-From there the student development officer works with the dean of academic affairs, the student's academic advisor and faculty course chair to determine accommodations provided to the student by the college.
-The student development officer then meets with the student to let him/her know the accommodations.
+The process for requesting special accommodations is to contact the dean of students; she/he will then provide the student a form to take to verify disability.
+Once the disability is verified, the form is turned into the dean of students.
+From there the dean of students works with the dean of academic affairs, the student's academic advisor and faculty course chair to determine accommodations provided to the student by the college.
+The dean of students then meets with the student to let him/her know the accommodations.
 The extent of the documentation may vary depending on the claimed disability and requested accommodations.